Gowna GFC: History

 GAA has been present in the local Gowna area since as early as 1889 and the club went under the name of Scrabby West Breffnians or 'Breffnies' as they were otherwise known.
 Gowna's first major football success came in 1916 in the form of a junior championship.
 Gowna GFC, as we know it today, was officially reformed in 1976 and has gone through some major developmental change.
 The 'post reform' park was officially opened in 1982 and was revamped in 2011 to stand as it is today.

 After reforming in 1976, Gowna claimed the Junior title in 1982 and won the Intermediate in 1985.
 Gowna reached the final of the Senior Championship in 1988, where they defeated Laragh United to claim the club's first senior title.
 They went on to win six more championships in 1994, 1996, 1997, 1999, 2000 and 2002.
 After a 20-year wait, in which they lost finals in 2007 and 2021, Gowna claimed their eighth senior crown in 2022.
+Gowna successfully defended their title in 2023.

 After winning the Ulster Senior Football Championship in 1997, Gowna's Dermot McCabe became the second Cavan player to win an All Star.

 In 2021, the club became the first GAA club to sell the naming rights of their club grounds, with the grounds being rebranded as 'ClubSpot Park'.

+Eamonn Murray is originally from Gowna.